MarcelFrank/StockPyrate/README.md

 - Free float market capitalization history
 - Percentage of delta of daily/weekly/quarterly changes
 - Visualization of Ups and Downs with arrow symbols
-- High, mean, low stock quote, date and percent delta for 1 week
-- High, mean, low stock quote, date and percent delta for 2 weeks
-- High, mean, low stock quote, date and percent delta for 1 month...
-- ... up to 15 years
+- High, mean, low stock quote, date and percent delta for 1 week, ... up to 15 years
-- Number of days a stock needs to recover its before-ex-date-price after dividend payment.
+- Number of days a stock needs to recover its before-ex-date-price after dividend payment
 - Key facts based on statistics section at Yahoo Finance

 **Excel/XSLX file export**